LSSTDESC/qp/docs/developer_docs/setup.md

-# Setup
+# Getting Started

 * installing with developer packages
     * conda install the environment
     * then pip install with -e and whichever of the additional package sections you want in the pyproject.toml

-* making documentation locally
+* how to make documentation locally

-* description of code or expectations here as well?
+* introduction to the rest of the section (i.e. link to guidelines, mention development priorities a place to look for things to work on, etc)